rafalwrzeszcz-wrzasqpl/pl.wrzasq.commons/commons-client/src/site/markdown/guide/spring-data.md

 }
 ```

 But it will require from you to put that into every pageable URL.
-With `pl.chilldev.commons.client.codec.SpringDataEncoder`, you can ommit that and rely on argument of type `Pageable`:
+With `pl.wrzasq.commons.client.codec.SpringDataEncoder`, you can ommit that and rely on argument of type `Pageable`:

 ```java
 // put your current encoder as fallback to handle all other types